deflatcoin/against/README.md

 # DEX Frontend
 The frontend is based on Etherdelta/ForkDelta decentralized Ethereum Token Exchange, with changes that differentiate the need of a host and / or domain, being able to IPFS.

+Add the hash QmVzQz8w9gF7SsVdf2QAmP7C3jLXBuE1XstqWAc72axz8M on your IPFS Desktop (or equivalent) and open http://localhost:8080/ipfs/QmVzQz8w9gF7SsVdf2QAmP7C3jLXBuE1XstqWAc72axz8M/ link in browser to load the IPFS DEX Frontend.

+In the current stage of development, the ForkDelta api is still used to obtain the order book.

 # What is ForkDelta/EtherDelta